BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 28
 - Good chapter.
 I always like when you saw insights into the local culture and habits.
 I think these things are fascinating to the reader, especially an English reader.
 ## Chapter 29
+- I loved the insight into a Spanish celebration but the crash back to reality with the sale of the Rolls at the end of the chapter works really well.
+### Chapter 30
+- Good chapter.
+### Chapter 31
+- Be careful with the capatilsation of Dad.
+### Chapter 32
+- In the previous chapters, you are talking about money being a problem, but, suddenly, in this chapter the debt is repaid.
+What changed?
+### Chapter 33
+-